aws-amplify/amplify-android/README.md

  - [Using RxJava with Amplify](https://docs.amplify.aws/lib/project-setup/rxjava/q/platform/android)
  - [Kotlin Coroutines Support](https://docs.amplify.aws/lib/project-setup/coroutines/q/platform/android)

+### Semantic versioning

+We follow [semantic versioning](https://semver.org/) for our releases.

+### Semantic versioning and enumeration cases

+When Amplify adds a new a new enumeration class entry or sealed class subtype, we will publish a new **minor** version of the library.

+Applications that use a `when` expression to evaluate all members of an enumerated type can add an `else` branch to prevent new cases from causing compile warnings or errors.

 ## License

 This library is licensed under the [Apache 2.0 License](./LICENSE).